Calibration of the Bass Local Volatility model: Introduction

 Another parallel of martingale optimal transport to classical optimal transport, is established by the Martingale Benamou-Brenier problem introduced in \cite{HuTr17,BaBeHuKa20}.
-In independent work, \cite{Lo18} considers a closely related problem for option pricing with linear market impact.
 More recently, \cite{BaBeScTs23, BaScTs23} study the structure of this problem from a dual perspective.
-On the algorithmic side, the initial study was done in \cite{CoHe21}.
-A novel way of computing the fixed-point iteration of \cite{CoHe21} is proposed in \cite{Lo23} based on PDE methods.
+An early work of Loeper~\cite{Lo18} considers a calibration problem for option pricing with linear market impact from a PDE perspective, which was later extended in \cite{GuLoWa19} to a setting closely related to the current one.
+On the algorithmic side, the initial study was done in \cite{CoHe21}, where the connection of the fixed-point equation \eqref{fixedPointEq_intro} and the Bass construction was made and an efficient way of computing the option Greeks provided.
+A novel way of computing the fixed-point iteration of \cite{CoHe21} is proposed in \cite{JoLoOb24} based on PDE methods.
 The role of irreducibility in martingale optimal transport problems was initially studied in \cite{BeJu16} and then extended in \cite{DeTo17, ObSi17, BaBeScTs23}.

 \paragraph{Outline of the paper.} The rest of the paper is organized as follows.
 We conclude the Introduction with a list of notations that will be used throughout the paper.
 In Section \ref{sect:theory} we provide the theoretical background.
 In particular, we introduce the standard stretched Browniam motion, the Martingale Benamou-Brenier formula and the Bass-LV model.
 Here we recall the interplay between those concepts and show the connections between the Bass-LV and the Dupire-LV model.
 Section \ref{sect:compact} is devoted to showing our main contributions.
 These include the proofs of Theorems~\ref{thm:regularity} and~\ref{thm:conv}, as well as a study of the fixed-point operator, for which we show geometric properties and regularity.
 Finally, in Section~\ref{sect:numerics} we present some numerical illustrations of the theoretical results and remarks for the semidiscrete problem.\\